oceanprotocol/contracts/docs/quickstart_roles.md

    - can mint new DT20 tokens if cap is not exceeded

 ### Fee Manager:
-   - can set a new Fee Collector, if not set, NFT Owner is the fee Collector
+   - can set a new Fee Collector(better a DT collector), if not set, NFT Owner is the fee Collector (gets DT consumed after market and community fee)